Updated May 2, 2022 (version 13.4.0)

-- Halogens based on Wang et al. with updates; this is a new development in version 12.9.0.
+- Tropospheric halogen chemistry [Wang et al., 2021]; this is a new development in version 12.9.0.
 Older versions used a scheme based on Sherwen et al. and Chen et al. .
 Sea salt debromination was disabled from the standard model in version 13.4.0 but is preserved as an option.

 - Criegees [Millet et al., 2015].

 See the radiation section for the calculation of photolysis frequencies.
-Methane is prescribed as a surface boundary condition from monthly mean maps of spatially-interpolated NOAA flask data, and subsequently allowed to advect and react [Murray et al., 2016].
+Methane is prescribed as a surface boundary condition from monthly mean maps of spatially-interpolated NOAA flask data, and subsequently allowed to advect and react [Murray, 2016].
 Water is specified from the driving meteorological fields in the troposphere but is transported as a reactive tracer in the stratosphere.

 Reactive uptake of NO2, NO3, and N2O5 by aerosols is as described by Holmes et al. , with reactive uptake coefficients for N2O5 on sulfate-nitrate-ammonium-organic aerosol from McDuffie et al. [2018ab].
 This is a new development in version 12.6.0.
 HO2 uptake is from Mao et al. with a reactive uptake coefficient of 0.2 for conversion to H2O.
-Acid uptake by dust particles from Fairlie et al. is provided as an option.
+Acid uptake by dust particles from Fairlie et al. is an option in the model.
 Aerosol hygroscopicity for calculating surface areas is from Latimer and Martin and this is a new development in version 12.6.0.
-Cloudwater pH is calculated following Shah et al. and this is a new development in version 12.9.0.
+Cloudwater pH is calculated following Shah et al. and this is a new development in version 12.6.0.

-Reactive uptake of nitrogen oxides by clouds accounts for entrainment in the subgrid cloudy fraction of gridboxes and this is a new development in version 12.6.0.
+Reactive uptake of nitrogen oxides by clouds accounts for entrainment in the subgrid cloudy fraction of gridboxes and this is a new development in version 12.6.0..
 The same treatment is also applied for halogen reactive uptake by clouds starting with version 12.9.0.
 However, a bug caused the limitation by entrainment not to be implemented properly until version 13.3.o and this is a new development in version 13.3.0.

 GEOS-Chem simulations prior to version 13.2.0 could be configured to have full chemistry only in the troposphere (“troposphere-only simulation”) with simple linear representation of stratospheric chemistry following the Linoz algorithm of McLinden et al. for ozone and monthly mean sources and loss rate constants for other gases [Murray et al., 2012].
 This capability was disabled in version 13.2.0.

 Carbonaceous aerosol.
-Q. Wang et al. describes the current BC simulation in GEOS-Chem.
-Organic aerosol in the default model follows the simple, irreversible, direct yield scheme of Pai et al. .
-Complex SOA can be used as an option following the simplified Volatility Basis Set (VBS) scheme of Pye et al. and the aqueous-phase isoprene SOA scheme of Marais et al. coupled to the isoprene gas-phase chemistry mechanism.
+Q. Wang et al. describes the BC simulation in GEOS-Chem.
+Organic aerosol in the default model follows the 'simple SOA' scheme of Pai et al. .
+The model has an option for 'complex SOA' following the Volatility Basis Set (VBS) scheme of Pye et al. and also including the aqueous-phase isoprene SOA scheme of Marais et al. coupled to the isoprene gas-phase chemistry mechanism.